 Thanksgiving and the start of the holiday season seems an apt time to think about what it means to be thankful and the role gratitude plays in our lives.
 A growing body of research indicates that an “attitude of gratitude” has a significant and positive effect on our well-being.
 A strong sense of gratitude has been linked to lower rates of frustration, materialism, anxiety and depression and higher rates of optimism, compassion, empathy, and engagement with work, school and community.
 Experiencing and expressing gratitude has also been associated with stronger personal relationships.

 These benefits are not limited to adults.
-Of course, every parent who as has seen their toddler snatch a toy from another child, while yelling “MINE” or listed to their teenager moan “life isn’t fair” (in effect, all parents) know that gratitude isn’t innate.
+Of course, every parent who as has seen their toddler snatch a toy from another child, while yelling “MINE” or listened to their teenager moan “life isn’t fair” (in effect, all parents) know that gratitude isn’t innate.
 Kids are naturally self-centered.
 The good news is that “attitude of gratitude” can be developed in children . . . and adults.

 First, we must understand that gratitude is a multi-faceted experience that goes beyond a simple thank you.
 Researchers at the University of North Carolina – Chapel Hill have identified four aspects of gratitude.

 - Notice – What in our life inspires feelings of gratitude

 - Think – Our thoughts about what we are grateful for and what they mean in our life

 - Feel – Our emotional response to what we’ve been given

 - Do – How we express our gratitude

 Children will demonstrate these aspects in ways that parallel their emotional and cognitive development.
 A two year old who says thank you for a gift when prompted is at the “DO” level.
 Three to five year olds are able to talk about their happiness or excitement when Grandpa takes them to the museum.
 As children grow so will their ability to understand and express feelings of gratitude.